boxspah/picture-shiritori/rules.md

 Players should not submit IPA transcriptions: words submitted must be written in the normal Latin alphabet.

-There may be disputes about acceptable pronounciations: see [Verification](#verification-) for more details.
+There may be disputes about acceptable pronunciations: see [Verification](#verification-) for more details.
 Players should decide before the start of a match whether to accept all dialectal variations or to restrict pronunciations to one or more dialects.

-This variant can be considered more faithful to the Japanese game since kana represent phonemes and phoneme groups directly.
+Phonetic shiritori can be considered more faithful to the Japanese game since Japanese kana represent phonemes and phoneme groups directly.